-Each case of dementia with Lewy bodies (DLB) is as individual as the person who suffers from it.
+Each case of dementia with Lewy bodies (DLB) is as individual as the person living with it.
 Different people will show different combinations of symptoms.
 At present a diagnosis of DLB can only be confirmed by autopsy but a careful clinical evaluation of the patient and his or her symptoms can, in many cases, form the basis for making a reasonably confident lifetime diagnosis.

 The symptoms of DLB can be grouped as central, core, suggestive or supportive .